Hot rod: In modern culture

-There is still a vibrant hot rod culture worldwide, especially in Canada, the United States, the United Kingdom, Australia and Sweden.
-The hot rod community has now been subdivided into two main groups: street rodders and hot rodders.
+The hot rod community is often said to be divided into two main groups: street rodders and hot rodders.
+The definition of what counts as a "street rod" is debated, however, with definitions ranging from hot rods that feature modern features or styles, to any hot rod which is primarily built to drive on the street.

 Lifestyle

 There is a contemporary movement of traditional hot rod builders, car clubs and artists who have returned to the roots of hot rodding as a lifestyle.
 This includes a new breed of traditional hot rod builders, artists, and styles, as well as classic style car clubs.
 Events like GreaseOrama feature traditional hot rods and the greaser lifestyle.
 Magazines like Ol' Skool Rodz, Gears and Gals, and Rat-Rods and Rust Queens cover events and people.

 In popular culture

-Author Tom Wolfe was one of the first to recognize the importance of hot rodding in popular culture and brought it to mainstream attention in his book The Kandy-Kolored Tangerine-Flake Streamline Baby.

 There are magazines that feature traditional hot rods, including Hot Rod, Car Craft, Rod and Custom, and Popular Hot Rodding.
 There are also television shows such as My Classic Car, Horsepower TV, American Hot Rod, Fast and Loud, and Chop Cut Rebuild.

 Particularly during the early 1960s, a genre of "hot rod music" rose to mainstream popularity.
 Hot rod music was largely a product of a number of surf music groups running out of ideas for new surfing songs and simultaneously shifting their lyrical focus toward hot rods.
 Hot rod music would prove to be the second phase in a progression known as the California Sound, which would mature into more complex topics as the decade passed.
 Hot rods were used as the theme of Lightning Rod, a Rocky Mountain Construction roller coaster at Dollywood.